Back to home

 Key Points

-• General branch: €24.6M deficit vs. €33.11M yearly forecast; revenues €152.4M (+7.6%), expenses €177M (+8.8%).
+• General branch: €24.6M deficit (vs €33.11M forecast), revenues €152.4M (+7.6%), expenses €177M (+8.8%)

-• Retirement branch: €25.1M surplus vs. €17M forecast; revenues €167.3M (+8.2%), expenses €142.2M (+12.1%).
+• Retirement branch: €25.1M surplus (vs €17M forecast), revenues €167.3M (+8.2%), expenses €142.2M (+12.1%)

-• Contributors up: salaried +3.4% to 46,857, self-employed +6.6% to 9,257; retirement pensioners +4.7% to 18,276.
+• Contributors up: salaried +3.4% to 46,857, self-employed +6.6% to 9,257; dependency ratio 2.93

-These results, confirmed during the CASS board meeting on Tuesday, stem from robust workforce expansion.
-Over the first nine months of 2025 compared to 2024, salaried contributors increased 3.4% to 46,857 by September—a 2.7% year-on-year rise.
+These results, approved at the CASS board meeting on Wednesday, December 16, stem from robust workforce expansion.
+Compared to the first nine months of 2024, salaried contributors climbed 3.4% to 46,857 by September—a 2.7% rise year-on-year.
 Self-employed contributors grew 6.6% to 9,257, while indirect insured stood at 18,785.
-General branch pensioners dropped 5.5% to 2,511, comprising 2,174 on disability, 336 on orphan's pensions, and one on ancestor review.
-Retirement branch pensioners rose 4.7% to 18,276, including 16,574 retirement pensions and 3,599 widowhood pensions (75 temporary), for a dependency ratio of 2.93 active insured per pensioner—a 1.7% decline from last year.
+General branch pensioners dropped 5.5% to 2,511, including 2,174 on disability, 336 on orphan's pensions, and one on ancestor review.
+Retirement branch pensioners rose 4.7% to 18,276, with 16,574 retirement pensions and 3,599 widowhood pensions (75 temporary).
+This produced a dependency ratio of 2.93 active insured per retirement pensioner, down 1.7% from the prior year.

-In the general branch, revenues reached €152.4 million, up 7.6% from Q3 2024, with €136.7 million from salaried and self-employed contributions and €15.7 million from economic benefits such as sick leave and pensions.
-Expenses climbed 8.8% to €177 million, including €113.9 million for healthcare (up 7.6%) and €63.1 million for economic benefits (up 10.9%).
+General branch revenues reached €152.4 million, up 7.6% from Q3 2024, including €136.7 million from salaried and self-employed contributions and €15.7 million from economic benefits such as sick leave and pensions.
+Expenses climbed 8.8% to €177 million, with €113.9 million for healthcare (up 7.6%) and €63.1 million for economic benefits (up 10.9%).

-The retirement branch generated €167.3 million in revenues, a 8.2% increase: €157.6 million from contributions, €4.5 million from economic benefits, and €5.2 million in government transfers for non-contributory pensions.
-Expenses rose 12.1% to €142.2 million, with €137 million for contributory pensions (up 12.8%) and €5.2 million for non-contributory (down 1.7%).
+Retirement branch revenues totaled €167.3 million, a 8.2% increase: €157.6 million from contributions, €4.5 million from economic benefits, and €5.2 million in government transfers for non-contributory pensions.
+Expenses rose 12.1% to €142.2 million, comprising €137 million for contributory pensions (up 12.8%) and €5.2 million for non-contributory (down 1.7%).

 Share the article via